makazhan/uoe-msc-projects-2020/README.md

 - Testing

 To test version 1.2 try running `train.sh` and `predict.sh` scripts located at `baselines/udpipe/v1.2`.
-Before running the scripts replace `bin/bin-linux64/udpipe` with whatever path you have put the Udpipe binaries that you downloaded at the intsallation step.
+Before running the scripts replace `bin/bin-linux64/udpipe` with whatever path you have put the Udpipe binaries that you downloaded at the installation step.
 `train.sh` produces a log in the silent mode, which you can monitor on Linux with `tail -f en_gum.log` command.

 To test version 2 try running `train_gpu.sh` and `predict_gpu.sh` scripts located at `baselines/udpipe/v2`.
-Again, replace 'src/ud_parser.py' with the path you have cloned the repository at the instalation step.
+Again, replace 'src/ud_parser.py' with the path you have cloned the repository at the installation step.
 Both scripts require GPU id as an argument; pass 0 if unsure.
 Alternatively, you may try testing on CPU via `train_cpu.sh` and `predict_cpu.sh` scripts that expect no arguments.